pimepan/valipy/docs/overview.md

     "age": 20,
 }
 # validate
-Valipy().schema(personModel).validateSchema(testData)
+Valipy().isSchema(personModel).validateSchema(testData)
 ```

-As you can see you first need to create a validation model and Valipy will
+As you can see you first need to create a validation model and then pass it to the pipeline to compare against your data